gilt/kairos/README.md

 ### A Note About Begin, End, Start, and Stop

 A time frame has a begin time and an end time, occupying a unique period in history.
-Starting and stopping the frame can be done anytime.
+Starting and stopping the frame can be done anytime, though each frame can only be stopped and started once.

-If you start the frame before its beginning and let it run, it will publish events when it begins and ends.
-If you start the frame between its beginning and ending bounds and let it run, it will publish a begin event immediately and an end event when it ends.
+If you start the frame before its beginning time and let it run, it will publish events when it begins and ends.
+If you start the frame sometime between its beginning and ending bounds and let it run, it will publish a begin event immediately and an end event when it ends.
 If you start the frame after its beginning bound and stop it before its ending bound, it will fire a begin event immediately and no end event.
-If you start the frame after it is "over", it will not fire any events.
+Finally, if you start the frame after it is "over", it will not fire any events.

 ### Simple Trivial Example

-Here's a simple example, using the chaining API and counting down the time till
+Here's a simple example, using the chaining API and counting down the time until lunch:
-lunch:

     // This frame begins when the page loads, and ends two minutes before a
     // named time 'lunch', which must either be provided to the frame or to